Whichever way you call it, these fashionable utensils of the first 7 or 8 decades of the previous century are getting less popular by the day.

 The second memorable scene involved the mother-in-law who smugly put a bunch of keys into her bra and challenged the guys to get them.
 So they grabbed her by the legs and turned her upside down and shook her until the keys fell out.

 Finally the mystery of “W” was revealed at a site where 4 palm trees grew up in that formation.

 It was (and hope it still is) one of the most serene and beautiful places on Penang Island – The Air Itam Dam and Reservoir.

 In the early 1980s, it was one of the favourite places that my GF (and now wife) and I loved to go there early on weekends, admiring the scenery (and each other) while soaking in the twin morning glories of fresh cool air and cozy gentle sunshine.
 Oh !
 What A Feeling !
-Those were most cherishable memories.
+Those most cherishable memories come flash-dancing back.

 On most occasions, we drove via a small road through Air Itam village up to the Kek Lok Si Temple carpark, and then went on foot up the rather winding road to the dam.

 After 1984, we only went back there once – in 2014.
 We were glad that much of the old scenery was still intact.

 It is about my belief that most millenials only know the Verb form of “Axe” and not the Noun form – as in these days of economic turmoil, heads freely roll when jobs get axed.

 But who has seen an Axe in real life or even used one before?
 I had this privilege in my childhood days.
 Not one, but two.
 One was an ordinary type which we used for chopping small trees, and pieces of raw firewood to length.